sergiofgonzalez/spark-java-examples/chapter05-sparkling-queries-with-spark-sql/007-joining-dataframes/README.md

 # 007-joining-dataframes
-> joining data from DataFrames
+> joining data from DataFrames using Spark API

 ## Application Specs
 Using the `italianPosts.csv` as the input data source, which features the following structure of fields delimited by **~**: